Mailing Address:

 Let It Dry

-Let the blood spots air dry.
+Let the blood spots air dry completely..

 Do NOT bag samples until dry.